zoe-pith/pith-site/sections/about.md

 # menu
 Radishes with butter and seaweed
 Beef tartare toast with pickled green tomatoes
-Crispy (but barely cooked) salmon with salt and pepper
+Crispy (but barely cooked) salmon with nice salt
 Baby lettuce heads with cucumber and anchovy
 Ramps and morels crisped in miso butter
 Tiny potatos with windowsill herbs